jelu/lim-plugin-zonalizer/README.md

 #### 400 BAD REQUEST

-Indicates that the requested limit, sort field or FQDN (for a new analyze) is invalid.
+Indicates that some fields in the request are invalid.
 See `message` for the corresponding API error.

 #### 404 NOT FOUND